-A student who fails to maintain F-1or M-1 student status has two options as to how to regain their legal immigration status; application through USCIS/DHS or travel.
+A student who fails to maintain F-1 or M-1 student status has two options to regain their legal immigration status: (1) PREFERRED METHOD: Travel and reenter with a new immigration document I-20 OR (2) work with an immigraton attorney to apply for reinstatement.
 Each option is explained below.

 Some examples of how a student may fail to maintain status include:

-A non-immigrant alien who has failed to maintain status may apply for reinstatement to lawful status at the discretion of DHS, but only under limited conditions specified in immigration regulations.
+A non-immigrant alien who has failed to maintain status may apply for reinstatement to lawful status by working with an immigration attorney.
+Adjudication is at the discretion of the Department of Homeland Security/US Citizenship & Immigration Services.
+There are very limited conditions for reinstatement as specified in immigration regulations.

 An application for reinstatement may be considered if the following can be proved:

 - You have not been out of status for more than five (5) months*